Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Theory

-The hybrid light-matter polaritonic states $ |P_i\rangle$ are obtained by diagonalization of the total Hamiltonian $\tilde{H}$ using a finite number of states $N_v$ and $N_p$.
-These states can be written in the uncoupled basis set $|v,n \rangle$ as
+The hybrid light-matter polaritonic states $ |P_i\rangle$ are obtained by diagonalization of the total Hamiltonian $\tilde{H}$ using a finite number of {vibrational states $N_v$ and photonic states $N_p$.} These states can be written in the uncoupled basis set $|v,n \rangle$ as

 The associated eigenenergies will be denoted as $\varepsilon_i$.
 The vibrational polaritonic states themselves are more conveniently characterized by appropriate averaging over light or matter degrees of freedom.
 For each polaritonic state, $ | P_i\rangle$, the mean value of $q$, noted $\langle q \rangle_i$ and the average number of photons $\langle n_p\rangle_i$ are computed as